 Elevation Gain: 1270 m

 The first time I went to Newfoundland we planned our trip specifically to hike the Long Range Traverse.
-It’s a spectacular multi-day backpacking trip through the Long Range Mountains in Grose Morne National Park.
+It’s a spectacular multi-day backpacking trip through the Long Range Mountains in Gros Morne National Park.

 There is no official trail – instead, you have to use a map and compass or GPS to navigate.
 The route starts with the tourist boat across Western Brook Pond.
 From there, you bash your way through a thickly vegetated valley and up a steep glaciated headwall.
 The next few days see you finding your own route through bogs, around lakes, and across tundra.
 The traverse ends on the Gros Morne Mountain Trail, which makes a logical add-on to the trip.